 - loss of hair in the treatment area

-Radiotherapy to the chest area can cause difficulty swallowing and symptoms of reflux for a few days or weeks, sometimes leading to weight loss.
-If high doses of radiotherapy are given to the chest area, it may cause permanent changes (fibrosis) in the lung tissue.
+Radiation therapy to the chest area can cause difficulty swallowing and symptoms of reflux for a few days or weeks, sometimes leading to weight loss.
+If high doses of radiation therapy are given to the chest area, it may cause permanent changes (fibrosis) in the lung tissue.

-Call Cancer Council 13 11 20 for a free copy of Understanding Radiotherapy, download a copy from this page, or see Radiotherapy.
+Call Cancer Council 13 11 20 for a free copy of Understanding Radiation Therapy, download a copy from this page, or see Radiation Therapy.